lasiqueira/CCHP/README.md

 # CCHP
 "Clean" Code Horrible Performance inspired benchmarks but in Kotlin

+The test is not really apples to apples as I'm randomly generating shapes for each test, but the idea is to show how different approaches can affect performance.

 ## Setup
 You are required to have JDK 21 installed;